 Epithelial cells are derived from each of the 3 embryonic layers.
 Ectoderm develops into the epithelial lining of the skin, nose, mouth, and anus.
 Endoderm creates the epithelium lining the airways and most of the digestive system.
 Mesoderm creates endothelium, which is composed of epithelial cells that line vessels and lymphatics.

 Epithelial tissues are composed of a variety of shapes and number of layers that contribute to their function.
 Epithelium varies depending on anatomical location.
 Squamous cells are thin and flat, while cuboidal cells are boxy, columnar, and rectangular.
 The simple epithelium consists of one layer, while stratified epithelium consists of more than one layer of stacked epithelial cells.

 Simple Epithelium (Single Layer of Epithelial Cells)

 Simple Squamous Epithelium

-- Makes up the endothelium lining lymphatic and cardiovascular system, lung alveoli, kidney tubules, and lining of capillaries, and mesothelium lining the serous surface of body cavities and internal organs
+- It makes up the endothelium lining the lymphatic and cardiovascular system, lung alveoli, kidney tubules, and lining of capillaries, and mesothelium lining the serous surface of body cavities and internal organs.